Kyushu Shinkansen line complete guide

 Sakura Shinkansen

-The Sakura depart once an hour throughout the day between Shin-Osaka and Kagoshima-Chūō, making more stops than the Mizuho, with a travel time of 4 hours and 10 minutes.
-There are also between one and two Sakura services every hour between Hakata and Kumamoto or Kagoshima-Chūō.
+The Sakura depart once an hour throughout the day between Hakata and Kagoshima-Chūō, making more stops than the Mizuho, with a travel time of 1 hour 35 minutes.

 sakura- kyushu shinkansen - seat reservation